-First, given $V[\hat{\beta}]$ defined in (7) and (9) whenever there is reason to believe that both the regressors and the errors might be correlated within cluster, we should think about clustering defined in a broad enough way to account for that clustering.
+First, given $V[\hat{\boldsymbol{\beta}}]$ defined in Equations 7 and 9, whenever there is reason to believe that both the regressors and the errors might be correlated within cluster, we should think about clustering defined in a broad enough way to account for that clustering.
 Going the other way, if we think that either the regressors or the errors are likely to be uncorrelated within a potential group, then there is no need to cluster within that group.

-Second, $\widehat{V}{clu}[\widehat{\boldsymbol{\beta}}]$ is an average of G terms that gets closer to $V[\widehat{\boldsymbol{\beta}}]$ only as G gets large.
-If we define very large clusters, so that there are very few clusters to average over in equation (11), then the resulting $\widehat{V}{clu}[\widehat{\boldsymbol{\beta}}]$ can be a very poor estimate of $V[\widehat{\boldsymbol{\beta}}]$.
-This complication, and discussion of how few is "few", is the subject of Section VI.
+Second, $\hat{V}{clu}[\hat{\beta}]$ is an average of G terms that gets closer to $V[\hat{\beta}]$ only as G gets large.
+If we define very large clusters, so that there are very few clusters to average over in Equation 11, then the resulting $\hat{V}{clu}[\hat{\beta}]$ can be a very poor estimate of $V[\hat{\beta}]$.
+This complication, and discussion of how few is "few," is the subject of Section VI.

-These two principles mirror the bias-variance trade-off that is common in many estimation problems - larger and fewer clusters have less bias but more variability.
-There is no general solution to this trade-off, and there is no formal test of the level at which to cluster.
-The consensus is to be conservative and avoid bias and use bigger and more aggregate clusters when possible, up to and including the point at which there is concern about having too few clusters.
+These two principles mirror the bias-variance tradeoff that is common in many estimation problems-larger and fewer clusters have less bias but more variability.
+There is no general solution to this tradeoff, and there is no formal test of the level at which to cluster.
+The consensus is to be conservative and avoid bias and to use bigger and more aggregate clusters when possible, up to and including the point at which there is concern about having too few clusters.

-For example, suppose your dataset included individuals within counties within states, and you were considering whether to cluster at the county level or the state level.
+For example, suppose your data set included individuals within counties within states, and you were considering whether to cluster at the county level or the state level.
 We have been inclined to recommend clustering at the state level.
-If there was within-state crosscounty correlation of the regressors and errors, then ignoring this correlation (for example, by clustering at the county level) would lead to incorrect inference.
-In practice researchers often cluster at progressively higher (i.e., broader) levels and stop clustering when there is relatively little change in the standard errors.
+If there was within-state cross-county correlation of the regressors and errors, then ignoring this correlation (for example, by clustering at the county level) would lead to incorrect inference.
+In practice, researchers often cluster at progressively higher (that is, broader) levels and stop clustering when there is relatively little change in the standard errors.
 This seems to be a reasonable approach.

 There are settings where one may not need to use cluster-robust standard errors.
-We outline several, though note that in all these cases it is always possible to still obtain cluster-robust standard errors and contrast them to default standard errors.
+We outline several though note that in all these cases it is always possible to still obtain cluster-robust standard errors and contrast them to default standard errors.
 If there is an appreciable difference, then use cluster-robust standard errors.

 If a key regressor is randomly assigned within clusters, or is as good as randomly assigned, then the within-cluster correlation of the regressor is likely to be zero.
-Thus there is no need to cluster standard errors, even if the model's errors are clustered.
+Thus, there is no need to cluster standard errors even if the model's errors are clustered.
 In this setting, if there are additionally control variables of interest, and if these are not randomly assigned within cluster, then we may wish to cluster our standard errors for the sake of correct inference on the control variables.